mikeyhogarth/duckpond/README.md

 ## Usage

-Usage is demonstrated in '[the_solution](docs/the_solution.txt)', but in a nutshell you can create "contract" classes by inheriting from DuckPond::Contract.
-This file should be commented extensively as it describes the contract the duck represents.
-The "has_method" method can be used to specify methods as symbols.
+Usage is demonstrated in '[the_solution](docs/the_solution.txt)', but in a nutshell you create "contract" classes by inheriting from DuckPond::Contract.
+These classes should be commented extensively.

+The "has_method" method is used to specify which methods the contract expects to see.
+The following contract describes classes which respond to #length and #to_s

     class MyContract < DuckPond::Contract
       has_method :length
       has_method :to_s
     end

-Once you've declared a contract, you can use "binoculars" to see if objects quack like that duck:
+Once you've declared a contract, you can compare objects to it to see if the contract is fulfilled by the object:

-    obj = "Hello World"
-    sighting = DuckPond::Binoculars.identify(obj)
-    sighting.quacks_like?
-MyContract
+  MyContract.fulfilled_by?
+"Hello"
   => true

-There are other syntaxes:

-    #This syntax gets all the comparison done in one line
-    DuckPond::Binoculars.confirm(obj, MyContract)
+  MyContract.fulfilled_by?
+12
-    => true
+  => false

-    #This syntax does the same thing, but raises an excaption instead of returning false
+There is also a "bang" version of the fulfilled_by method, that raises an error instead of returning false.

-    DuckPond::Binoculars.confirm!(obj, MyContract)
+  MyContract.fulfilled_by!
+12
+  => RAISES ERROR!!

-Ducks can be combined into composite "super contracts" - contracts which are made up of various other contracts.
+Contracts can be combined into composite "super contracts" - contracts which are made up of various other contracts.
 This ties in with the reccomendation of preferring composition over inheritance:

     class MyCompositeConrtact < DuckPond::Contract
       include_methods_from MyContract